BabakShah/FSD-MadLibsGame/README.md

 # MadLibs
-In this project I programmed a Mad Libs word game using Python.
+Full-Stack Developer Project: In this project I programmed a Mad Libs word game using Python.